tjmahr/dissertation/docs/15-aim1-notebook.md

 phonological discrimination or receptive vocabulary.

 **Summary**.
-These models tested whether two child-level factors---minimal pair discrimination ability and receptive vocabulary---predicted looks to the phonological and semantic competitors at age 3.
-No significant effects were observed except for the relationship of phonological discrimination on looks to the phonological foils.
-For typical ranges of ability, increased discrimination predicted increased early looks to the phonological foil.
+These models tested whether two child-level factors---minimal-pair discrimination ability and receptive vocabulary---predicted looks to the phonological and semantic competitors at age 3.
+No significant effects were observed for all cases.
-This trend, however, was unstable for very low phonological discrimination scores.